zanuka/leaderport-core-ui/README.md

 ## Author

-Vue-Valkyrie was created and is maintained by [zanuka](https://github.com/zanuka).
+VueValkyrie was created and is maintained by [zanuka](https://github.com/zanuka).

 For inquiries or collaborations, please reach out via:
 - GitHub: [@zanuka](https://github.com/zanuka)